Strava acquire The Breakaway cycling app

 The Breakaway is a connected training app for cyclists that analyses power data to provide insight with actionable next steps.
 It aggregates completed workouts from existing platforms and devices like Zwift, Peloton, Garmin, and Wahoo.
 The app breaks down efforts into twelve “Power Skills” (time intervals from 15 seconds to 60 minutes).
 It ranks your performances against a standard that adjusts for age and body weight, showing where they stand relative to “what’s possible” (your potential) across eight levels, from Beginner to World Class.
 The app then tracks personal records (PRs) for all these Power Skills.

-Next, the Breakaway also offers “Challenges” where riders can target specific power intervals to improve, providing recommended workouts and video tips.
-It aims to provide simple weekly targets and daily guidance through an AI-powered Coach, looking at data beyond just rides, such as HRV, to give a complete picture and help the athlete make decisions.
+The Breakaway also offers “Challenges” where riders can target specific power intervals to improve, providing recommended workouts and video tips.
+It aims to provide simple weekly targets and daily guidance through an AI-powered Coach, looking at data beyond just rides, such as HRV, to give a complete picture.
 The Breakaway also includes team features for motivation between friends or clubmates.

 Why it was bought